 You can’t miss the world renowned “natural grass Auto-torium and great Car-feteria” at the Starlite Drive-In just south of Bloomington.
 Celebrating its 60th anniversary in 2015, the Starlite recently changed owners, but they’ve kept the vintage charm alive.
 The drive to Starlite takes you on Old State Road 37, a breathtaking scenic drive through the limestone hills of southern Indiana.
 Although the drive-in is only open Friday and Saturday nights during the summer months, the vintage sign will tell you the week’s double feature.
 Pizza remains a popular option at the Starlite concession stand, but they offer traditional drive-in cuisine including popcorn, corn dogs, and nachos.
 Popular for families and college students at Indiana University, the Starlite is only a 15-minute drive south of Bloomington.
 Come for dinner and a show while taking in the dark night skies of rural Indiana.

-To read the rest of this article, members are invited to log in (help).
+To read the rest of this article, members are invited to log in.
 Not a member?
 We invite you to join.
 This article originally appeared inSCA Road Notes, Spring 2016, Vol. 24, No. 1.
-SCA Road Notes, also known as SCA News, is a quarterly publication and a member benefit of the Society for Commercial Archeology.
+SCA Road Notes, informally known as SCA News, is a quarterly publication and a member benefit of the Society for Commercial Archeology.
 Back issues are available for download.